namoopsoo/namoopsoo.github.io/content/post/2023-03-25--alternate-day-fasting.md

 ### First Stab at Alternate Day Feasting

 #### Wait Don't you mean Alternate Day Fasting?
-Haha yea but I am still working up to the stoicism and pre-requisite skill to do proper Alternate Day Fasting and this also requires a low stress life especially if you rely on snacks to counter the stress of the daily Work-From-Home-Wake-Up-Surprise-You-Are-At-Work-And-Work-Throughout-The-Entire-Day-Life haha!
+Haha yes but I am still working up to the level of stoicism required to do proper Alternate Day Fasting and a low stress life also helps especially if you rely on snacks to counter the stress of the daily Work-From-Home-Wake-Up-Surprise-You-Are-At-Work-And-Work-Throughout-The-Entire-Day-Life haha!

 But having already been doing Time Restricted Feeding for several years now, I think I have the stoicism requirements to at least give Alternate Day Feasting a go, which is basically aiming at calorie restriction every other day.